square/in-app-payments-flutter-plugin/.github/ISSUE_TEMPLATE/question.md

 ---
-name: 🤔 Questions and Help
+name: "\U0001F914 Questions and Help"
 about: You have a quetion or need help using this plugin.
+title: ''
+labels: question
+assignees: ''

 ---

 ### Describe your question